-- The extended 16-bit math primitives (\omathcode etc.) have been removed. - The OCP processing has been removed completely and as a consequence, the following primitives have been removed: - \ocp, \externalocp, \ocplist, \pushocplist, \popocplist, \clearocplists, \addbeforeocplist, \addafterocplist, \removebeforeocplist, \removeafterocplist and \ocptracelevel - LuaTEX only understands 4 of the 16 direction specifiers of Aleph: TLT (latin), TRT (arabic), RTT (cjk), LTL (mongolian).
-All other direction specifiers generate an error. - The input translations from Aleph are not implemented, the related primitives are not available: - \DefaultInputMode, \noDefaultInputMode, \noInputMode, \InputMode, \DefaultOutput-Mode, \noDefaultInputTranslation, \noDefaultInputTranslation, \noDefaultInputTranslation, \InputTranslation, \DefaultOutputTranslation, \noOutputTranslation and \Output-Translation - Several bugs have been fixed an confusing implementation details have been sorted out. - The scanner for direction specifications now allows an optional space after the direction is completely parsed. - The ^^ notation has been extended: after ^^^ four hexadecimal characters are expected and after ^^^^ six hexadecimal characters have to be given.
+- The extended 16-bit math primitives (\omathcode etc.) have been removed. - The OCP processing has been removed completely and as a consequence, the following primitives have been removed: \ocp, \externalocp, \ocplist, \pushocplist, \popocplist, \clearocplists, \addbeforeocplist, \addafterocplist, \removebeforeocplist, \removeafterocplist and \ocptracelevel. - LuaTEX only understands 4 of the 16 direction specifiers of Aleph: TLT (latin), TRT (arabic), RTT (cjk), LTL (mongolian).
+All other direction specifiers generate an error. - The input translations from Aleph are not implemented, the related primitives are not available: \DefaultInputMode, \noDefaultInputMode, \noInputMode, \InputMode, \DefaultOutputMode, \noOutputMode, \OutputMode, \DefaultInputTranslation, \noDefaultInputTranslation, \InputTranslation, \InputTranslation, \DefaultOutputTranslation, \noOutputTranslation and \OutputTranslation. - Several bugs have been fixed an confusing implementation details have been sorted out. - The scanner for direction specifications now allows an optional space after the direction is completely parsed. - The ^^ notation has been extended: after ^^^ four hexadecimal characters are expected and after ^^^^ six hexadecimal characters have to be given.
 The original TEX interpretation is still valid for the ^^ case but the four and six variants do no backtracking, i.e. when they are not followed by the right number of hexadecimal digits they issue an error message.
 Because ^^^ is a normal TEX case, we don't support the odd number of ^^^^ either. - Glues immediately after direction change commands are not legal breakpoints. - Several mechanisms that need to be right-to-left aware have been improved.
 For instance placement of formula numbers. - The page dimension related primitives \pagewidth and \pageheight have been promoted to core primitives.
-The \hoffset and \voffset primitives have been fixed. - The primitives \charwd, \char\tau, \char\tau and \char\tau have been removed as we have the $\varepsilon$ -TeX variants \fontchar\. - The two dimension registers \pagerightoffset and \pagebottomoffset are now core primitives. - The direction related primitives \pagedir, \bodydir, \pardir, \textdir, \mathdir and \boxdir are now core primitives. - The promotion of primitives to core primitives as well as the removed of all others means that the initialization namespace aleph is gone.
+The \hoffset and \voffset primitives have been fixed. - The primitives \charwd, \char\tau, \char\tau and \char\tau have been removed as we have the $\varepsilon$ -TeX variants \fontchar\. - The two dimension registers \pagerightoffset and \pagebottomoffset are now core primitives. - The direction related primitives \pagedir, \bodydir, \pardir, \textdir, \mathdir and \boxdir are now core primitives. - The promotion of primitives to core primitives as well as the removed of all others means that the initialization namespace aleph that early versions of LuaTFX provided is gone.

-The above let's itself summarize as: we took the 32 bit aspects and much of the directional mechanisms.
+The above let's itself summarize as: we took the 32 bit aspects and much of the directional mechanisms and merged it into the pdfTEX code base as starting point for further development.
+Then we simplified directionality, fixed it and opened it up.